 23] RISK MANAGEMENT POLICY

 The Company has framed Risk Management Policy.
-The Main objective of this policy is toensure sustainable business growth with stability and to promote proactive approach toidentifying evaluating and resolving risks associated with its business.
+The main objective of this policy is toensure sustainable business growth with stability and to promote proactive approach toidentifying evaluating and resolving risks associated with its business.
 In order toachieve the key objective the policy establishes structured and disciplined approach torisk management in order to guide decisions on risk related issues.

 Under the current challenging and competitive environment the strategy for mitigatinginherent risk in accomplishing the growth plan of the Company is imperative.
-The commonrisk interalia are regulatory risk competition financial risk technology obsolescencehuman resources risk political risks investments retention of talents expansion offacilities and product price risk.
+The commonrisks interalia are regulatory risk competition financial risk technology obsolescencehuman resources risk political risks investments retention of talents expansion offacilities and product price risk.

 24] CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

 The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134 [m] of the Companies Act 2013 readwith Rule 8 of the Companies [Accounts] Rules 2014 is furnished in Annexure-I formingpart of this Report.

 25] DIRECTORS' RESPONSIBILITY STATEMENT